pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 and <a href = "https://na.eventscloud.com/ehome/487022?&t=d2917a15274e1daf79d80a4253f01e7a" target="_blank">
 <!-- markup clean_ -->the "Learn Python through Data Processing in Pandas"
 tutorial that PyOpenSci contributor Daniel Chen is teaching at SciPy this year.</a>

+Experiences like this make me think that there are other things we can do as a (PyOpenSci) community to help our fellow scientist-coders avoid my growing pains.
-For many researchers in the biomedical sciences, I now feel there's a lot of good reasons to introduce them to Python by way of tidy data with Pandas, instead of starting with Numpy.
-More broadly
+(e.g., for many researchers in the biomedical sciences, I now feel there's a lot of good reasons to introduce them to Python by way of tidy data with Pandas, instead of starting with Numpy.
+As much as it pains me to say that, as someone who was lured away from Matlab to Python by way of Numpy.)

 ## How Can We Help Scientist-coders Working with Python Move from Competent to Expert?

-Hopefully you can see why experiences like this make me wonder what other things we can do as a (PyOpenSci) community to help our fellow scientist-coders avoid my growing pains.
 Of course, the Carpentries and other similar organizations have already made tremendous strides in teaching computational skills to scientists at a novice level.
 I see less being done beyond this basic level of computational literacy,